Edit your staff profile

 About

-He has published numerous blog posts with the BAHS, EHRI, IHR and the Parkes Institute and has given papers at conferences in the UK, USA, Israel, Austria, Ireland and Germany.
-Charlie is a member of the 'Migrant Knowledge' International Network based at the German Historical Institute Washington, and was former Joint Postgraduate Representative (with Barnabas Balint) of the British and Irish Association for Holocaust Studies.
-He is currently an Outreach Fellow at the Parkes Institute and Communications Officer for the German History Society alongside teaching at the School of Slavonic and Eastern European Studies (SSEES) at UCL.
+He has given papers at conferences and workshops in the UK, Ireland, Belgium, the USA, Israel, Austria, and Germany.
+Charlie is also a member of the 'Migrant Knowledge' International Network, and an associate member of the Centre for Interdisciplinary Holocaust and Genocide Studies at the Univeristy of Exeter.
+He was former Joint Postgraduate Representative (with Barnabas Balint) of the British and Irish Association for Holocaust Studies and is currently an Outreach Fellow at the Parkes Institute and Communications Officer for the German History Society

 You can update this in Pure (opens in a new tab).
 Select ‘Edit profile’.
 Under the heading and then ‘Curriculum and research description’, select ‘Add profile information’.
 In the dropdown menu, select - ‘About’.